richard-to/richard-to.github.io/programming/_posts/2014-08-13-math-rpg-part-11.md

 ![Math RPG spritesheet on Khan Academy CS platform](/images/spritesheet.png)

-There are threes tricks required for this to work:
+There are three tricks required for this to work:

 **1.**